bkehr/popins/README.md

    You only need the directory .../include/seqan of the SeqAn core library with all its content.
    If it is not present, copy the header file vcf_io.h and folder vcf_io/ from extras/include/seqan into this directory.
 2. Install all other prerequisites (bwa, velvet, samtools, and sickle).
-   Compile velvet with a larger k-mer length than the default if desired, e.g. 63 (necessary for default parameters of PopIns).
+   Compile velvet with a larger maximum k-mer length than the default if desired, e.g. MAXKMERLENGTH=63.
+   A maximum k-mer length of 47 or higher is necessary for default parameters of PopIns (velvet's default is 31).
 3. Set the path to the SeqAn core library by editing the file popins.config.
    Also set the paths to bwa, velveth/velvetg, samtools, and sickle if they are not in your PATH variable.
 4. Run 'make' in the popins directory.